projectcalico/calico/master/getting-started/kubernetes/installation/hardway/the-calico-datastore.md

 When using the Kubernetes API datastore driver, most {{site.prodname}} resources are stored as [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 A few {{site.prodname}} resources are not stored as custom resources and instead are backed by corresponding native Kubernetes resources.
-For example, [Workload Endpoints](/{{page.version}}/reference/resources/workloadendpoint) are Kubernetes Pods.
+For example, [workload endpoints](/{{page.version}}/reference/resources/workloadendpoint) are Kubernetes pods.

 In order to use Kubernetes as the {{site.prodname}} datastore, we need to define the custom resources {{site.prodname}} uses.

-Download and examine the list of {{site.prodname}} Custom Resource Definitions, and open it in a file editor.
+Download and examine the list of {{site.prodname}} custom resource definitions, and open it in a file editor.

 ```
 wget {{site.url}}/{{page.version}}/manifests/crds.yaml
 ```

-Create the Custom Resource Definitions in Kubernetes.
+Create the custom resource definitions in Kubernetes.

 ```
 kubectl apply -f crds.yaml